Corinne-Coding/Corinne-Coding/README.md

 <h3>Who I am</h3>

-I'm a Fullstack Web & Mobile developer currently working at Le Reacteur as a trainer.
+I'm a <strong>Fullstack Web & Mobile developer</strong> currently working at Le Reacteur as a trainer.
 I also work on personal projects in my spare time.

 <hr />